 Letter from the Editor

 Don't miss the foreword by the late Al Young, the former California poet laureate.
-His poems are published in all our issues and he presented readings at the SFPH events.
 He was beloved and honored by many and will be tremendously missed.
-His legacy lives on with his poetry and writing and all that he gave to the world.
+His legacy lives on with his poetry, and all that he gave to the world.
+He participated in SFPH events with his talks and we are forever grateful.

 These are words from Dr. Victor Frankl from his book Man's Search for Meaning, about his experiences at Auschwitz during World War II.
 "Everything can be taken from a man but one thing: the last of the human freedoms — to choose one's attitude in any given set of circumstances, to choose one's own way."